ziadoz/awesome-php/awesome-php.md

 * [GIF Frame Extractor](https://github.com/Sybio/GifFrameExtractor) - A library to extract GIF animation frame information.
 * [GIF Creator](https://github.com/Sybio/GifCreator) - A library to create GIF animations from multiple images.
 * [Image With Text](https://github.com/nmcteam/image-with-text) - A library for embedding text into images.
+* [Color Extractor](https://github.com/php-loep/color-extractor) - A library for extracting colours from images.

 ## Testing
 *Libraries for testing codebases and generating test data.*